The Perfect Answer

 So many things she didn’t know, and for being self-sufficient, she now depended on a stranger for a roof over her head, clothes on her back, and her next meal.
 She wasn’t even certain how long that was going to last.
 From his phone conversation earlier, the whole arrangement seemed to be temporary.
 And then what?
 Was it going to boil down to her bending to his whims to keep from being kicked out on the street, and figuratively to her death?
-She had basically moved from one prison to another, only this was one she couldn’t escape from.
+She had basically moved from one prison to another; only this was one she couldn’t escape from.
 It was going to be hers forever.
 And she had nothing anymore.
 Sure, she couldn’t afford much to begin with, but now she truly had nothing but a few toiletries and a couple of changes of clothes that could literally fit in a large shoebox.

-Grabbing onto her necklace, she slid backwards, putting her head underwater.
+Grabbing onto her necklace, she slid backward, putting her head underwater.
 She stayed under for as long as she could hold her breath hoping it would stop the tears she could feel coming.
 Without his distraction, her mind became busy with an overwhelming amount of doom.
 Her thoughts suddenly felt like a derailing bullet-train.
 Screw him for being right.
 Screw him.

 Coming up for air, she started sobbing.
 She splashed the warm water on her face, but it wouldn’t stop the crying.
-She didn’t want to think about having nothing, but she couldn't stop.
+She didn’t want to think about everything she lost, but she couldn't stop.
 She didn’t even have a reason she could assign the blame to, nothing to look back on and point “there’s what screwed me over”.
 She’d been on her own for years, but right now she felt the need to be held.
 She missed grandma.
 She knew she had to suck it up, but it was easier said than done right now.
 She would get through this.
 She would get stronger.
 She would survive.

-At the far end of the condo, in the area that was still a loft, Levi was blasting some rock music while he did chin-ups on a steel bar.
+At the far end of the condo, in the area that was still an open loft, Levi was blasting some rock music while he did chin-ups on a steel bar.
 The music was so loud he could feel it reverberate in his chest as he repeated his sets over and over again.
 Even from this far away, her hopelessness was thick in the air.
 He had a feeling that since the desire she emanated earlier was strong, her raging misery would be unbearably heavy.

 And he was right.

 It was salty and sour, and he didn’t want to be anywhere near her right now.
-He figured he’d do a hard workout to force his focus on getting through double his normal reps, burning the atmosphere out of his mind.
+He figured he’d do a hard workout to force his focus on getting through double his reps, burning the atmosphere out of his mind.
 It also cleared his head, allowing him to concentrate on some questions he had been dwelling on in her presence.
 For a human, the strength of her emotions were well above par.
 Most of his kind could gain some sustenance on the emotions of others, absorbing them like taking a drag off a cigarette.
-They could pick which emotion they wanted, unaffected by the other less desirable ones, with the only drawback being that they couldn't survive off that alone.
+They could pick which one they wanted, unaffected by the other less desirable ones, with the only drawback being that they couldn't survive off that alone.

 But not Levi.

-He absorbed emotion much more efficiently, could heal serious wounds from it, but he couldn’t tune out undesirable ones.
+He absorbed emotion much more efficiently, could heal severe wounds from it, but he couldn’t tune out undesirable ones.
 His specific kind had emotions they strongly preferred, and therefore had emotions which they strongly detested.
 They were born that way, and it wasn't something they could develop a taste for later on.
 The preferences were permanent.

 After working out for a few more hours, long after hearing the water drain from the guest bathtub, he felt Madeline’s negative emotions finally dissipate.
 He took a long shower, letting the day’s events sink in and be filed away in the back of his mind.
-It was this way, that he lived with no regrets and nothing shackling him to the past.
-Afterwards, he headed to Madeline’s room with a blanket from the linen closet draped over his arm.
+It was this way that he lived with no regrets and nothing shackling him to the past.
+Afterward, he headed to Madeline’s room with a blanket from the linen closet draped over his arm.
 Unlocking her door, he silently stepped over to the bed and laid the blanket out over her sleeping body, knowing its extra weight would calm and relax her while she slept.
 He knew first hand how it felt to lose everything in an instant, but he also knew it was possible to survive and become stronger because of it.
 From her will and drive, he knew she’d survive it too.